-The Graduate Nursing Program will accept up to 6 transfer credits, of previous master's level course work, into the MSN or DNP program based on the following criteria:
+The Graduate Nursing Program will accept up to 6 transfer credits, of previous graduate level coursework, into the MSN or DNP program based on the following criteria:

-- 1. Course work must have been completed within five years prior to admission to the program (or be approved by the MSN/DNP faculty committee). - 2.
-Courses transferred must be comparable in scope and subject matter to courses offered in the MSN program.
-The student will need to provide a course description and possibly a course syllabus for any course requested for transfer.
+- 1. Coursework must have been completed within five years prior to admission to the program (or be approved by the MSN/DNP faculty committee). - 2.
+Courses transferred must be comparable in scope and subject matter to courses offered in the MSN or DNP Program.
+The student will need to provide a course description and a course syllabus when requested.
 A transfer of credit form must be completed and submitted to the Graduate Nursing Office for approval upon admission. - 3.
-Grades in transferred courses must be at least 3.0 on a 4.0 scale. - 4.
+All courses transferred in must be at least 3.0 on a 4.0 scale. - 4.
 All transfer credits must be certified by the Registrar and approved for the degree by the Director of the Graduate Nursing program. - 5.
-Pathophysiology and Pharmacotherapeutics will not be accepted as transfer unless taken prior to admission.

-Transfer credits will not be applied to the cumulative grade point average the student develops while in Concordia's MSN/DNP program.
+Pathophysiology and Pharmacotherapeutics will not be accepted as transfer credits. - 6.
+Transfer credits will not be applied to the cumulative grade point average the student earns while in Concordia's MSN/DNP program.